sei-ml/AKALL/README.md

 CS EA-B123-C5-S32-H2-G0-WA-P0-L2
 ```
 #### Run capture sequence console:
-A python script, executed form the host machine, to send capture and storage management sequences and communicate with the contained machine via UNIX sockets. **Note that this script will automatically append a timestamp as a last parameter in the capture sequence.**
+A python script, executed form the host machine, that launches the debugging console to send and receive data from the container.
+This scripts listens and binds to the ``sm_sock`` UNIX domain socket.
+The filename is sent through that socket upon a successful capture.
+**Note that this script will automatically append a timestamp as a last parameter in the capture sequence.**
 ```
 cd include/
 sudo python3 socket_coms_console.py